Therapy with Adoptive and Foster Families Certificate of Completion

 Whether you are looking for counselor professional development, social work training, adoption counselor resources, or CEUs, the Therapy with Adoptive and Foster Families program provides an in-depth series that can be taken individually or compiled into an adoption counseling certificate.
 The courses focus on the specialized theories and practices for treating children who have histories of abuse, trauma, and neglect; for strengthening their family systems; and for enhancing resiliencies.

-Portland State University awards CEUs for this postgraduate training certificate and publishes a directory of individuals who have successfully completed the certificate.
+Portland State University awards CEUs for this postgraduate training certificate and publishes a directory (PDF) of individuals who have successfully completed the certificate.
 The program has been expanded to include a focus on foster children and families.
 For mental health therapists, a full postgraduate certificate can be earned by completing all courses and program components.
 And there is now a post-certificate consultation group.

 Flexible format – on campus or online